elasticio/filter-component/README.md

 it is evaluated to `false`, a message will be logged to the console and the msg will not be sent forward to the next component.
 If evaluated `true`, a new message with empty body will be passed forward along with all data that passed the condition.

-### Assertion

-This action works exactly like `Simple JSONata Filter` action, however it throws an error when the condition is not met.

 ## Additional Notes

 *   The JSONata Filter expression can be a valid expression however it can cause an error to be thrown if it is invalid based on the context.
 For example,